Model Sierra Furtado Rocks A Summer Dress While On A Helicopter Ride

 “You came to SD on a good day!
 Weather is beautiful today!
 Its been kinda overcast all last week,” commented one more person, referencing Furtado’s visit to San Diego.

-Furtado is no stranger to fame online and her posts often rack up a plethora of likes.
+Furtado is no stranger to online fame, and her posts often rack up a plethora of likes.
 Throughout the pandemic she has remained active on social media, documenting her outdoor adventures and travels.

 Most recently she took a trip to Mexico and shared a sizzling Instagram photo of herself from the journey, as The Inquisitr previously reported.